ro-pi/json-path-evaluator/README.md

         "price": 22.99
     }
 ]
-Get all books cheaper than 10:
+All books cheaper than 10:
 [
     {
         "category": "reference",